-An individualized major is a self-designed, interdisciplinary major that allows you to create a program of study to fit your own specific interests.
-It is particularly appropriate if your interests cross disciplinary boundaries and are not met by an existing major at the University of Connecticut.
-The Individualized Major (IMJR) Program was established in 1974; since then more than 2000 students have graduated with a self-designed major.
-Some of the more common themes have been: international studies, health studies, criminal studies, film studies, and neuroscience.
-Some of the unique majors have been: environmental writing, social interaction and new media, and information ethics.
+An individualized major (IMJR) is a self-designed, interdisciplinary major that allows you to create a program of study to fit your interests if they cross disciplinary boundaries and are not met by an existing major at the University of Connecticut.

-The Individualized Major Program is available to undergraduates in the University of Connecticut’s College of Liberal Arts & Sciences (CLAS) or College of Agriculture, Health, and Natural Resources (CAHNR).
-Acceptance into the Program is based on submission of a formal proposal, for approval by the Individualized Major Advisory and Admissions Committee.
+The Individualized Major Program is available in the College of Liberal Arts & Sciences (CLAS) or the College of Agriculture, Health, and Natural Resources (CAHNR).
+To join the program you need to submit an application, which is then reviewed by the Individualized Major Advisory and Admissions Committee.

-50-60 students graduates each year with an individualized major
+- About 60 students graduate each year with individualized majors.

-90% of individualized majors engage in experiential learning (internship, study abroad, research)
+- Over 70% of individualized majors engage in experiential learning (internship, study abroad, research).

-30% graduate with honors (summa, magna & cum laude)
+- About 25% graduate with honors (summa, magna & cum laude).